-The conference program preview is now available!
-Click here to view the program, which provides details about the interactive workshops, inspiring keynote speakers, and valuable networking events we have planned for this year’s conference.
+Click here to view the conference program, which provides a sneak peek of the interactive workshops, inspiring keynote speakers, and activities we have planned for the event.

-- Institute #1: Trust-Based Relational Intervention (TBRI) with Kimberly Jones and Ally Matteson, from the Karyn Purvis Institute of Child Development, Texas Christian University.
+- Institute #1: Now More than Ever: TBRI® in the Midst of the Community-Wide Trauma of COVID-19 with Kimberly Jones and Ally Matteson, from the Karyn Purvis Institute of Child Development, Texas Christian University.

 - Building on the 2019 institutes, this training will focus on trauma and the connecting principle of TBRI.